Diocese of Salisbury: Bishops

 The diocesan Bishop of Salisbury is assisted across the diocese by two suffragans – the Bishop of Sherborne and the Bishop of Ramsbury.
-The provincial episcopal visitor (since 2013, for traditional Anglo Catholic parishes in this diocese, who have petitioned for alternative episcopal oversight) is Jonathan Goodall, Bishop suffragan of Ebbsfleet.
-Salisbury is one of the few dioceses not to license the PEV as an honorary assistant bishop.
+The provincial episcopal visitor (since February 2023), for traditional Anglo-Catholic parishes in this diocese who have petitioned for alternative episcopal oversight is Paul Thomas, Bishop suffragan of Oswestry.

 There are several former bishops licensed as honorary assistant bishops in the diocese: